dloscutoff/pip/index.md

 nav_order: 1
 ---

-# Welcome to the Pip Docs!
+# Welcome to the Pip docs!

 Pip is a concise and imperative golfing language.

-This site contains all the readable docs, tutorials and examples for the Pip golfing language.
+This site contains the reference documentation for the Pip language.
+For a tutorial-style introduction, visit the [Pip wiki](https://github.com/dloscutoff/pip/wiki).